ISISNeutronMuon/MDANSE/Doc/pages/H_Structure.rst

      the radius of a water molecule.

 5. **Run the Calculation**:
-   - Initiate the Solvent Accessible Surface calculation by clicking the "Run" button.
+   - Start the Solvent Accessible Surface calculation by clicking the "Run" button.

 6. **Review Results**:
    - After the calculation, access and interpret the Solvent Accessible Surface